-Hi, don't I know you from somewhere?
+Hi dear, don't I know you from somewhere?

-Yes, you are the one with the beautiful voice at Mr. Edison's lab some while back. (beat) Oh, this is my associate, Mr. Westinghouse.
+Yes, you are the one with the beautiful voice at Mr. Edison's lab. (beat) Oh, this is my associate, Mr. Westinghouse.

 I know who Mr. Westinghouse is.
-Hello George, how are you doing?
+Hello Georgie, how are you?